 I was given this hand cream for Christmas last year along with a couple of other Yves Rocher products.
 I’ll admit I’m partial to anything coconut- or vanilla-scented, so I absolutely loved this product.
-I popped it in my handbag and carried it around with me for months – the small tub makes this hand cream super easy to use on the go.
+I popped it in my handbag and carried it around with me – the small tub makes this hand cream super easy to use on the go.
 Sometimes I almost didn’t want to use it just because I didn’t want it to run out so quickly, which sounds silly considering how many Yves Rocher shops there are where I live!

 Will I repurchase it?: I want to go through my hand cream stash first, but after that, it’s highly likely.

 I was given a hand cream duo as a freebie in my local L’Occitane shop long ago and I recently found it sitting in my drawer.
 Similarly to the Yves Rocher hand cream I mentioned above, this one was very conveniently sized, making it the perfect option for travelling.
 Rose isn’t normally my go-to scent, but I was pleasantly surprised with its light, subtle smell.
 The hand cream had a nice lightweight, non-greasy formula and absorbed quickly into the skin while leaving my hands nicely hydrated.